Emmanuel-Roy/Emoo-Boy/README.md

   * Boot commercial games like Tetris and Pokemon Gold.
   * Custom Palette Support.
   * Save Support
-  * Implement rendering based on the Pixel Fifo and pass the dmg-acid2 display test.
+  * Pass the dmg-acid2 display test.
   * Implement all instructions and pass the Blargg cpu_instrs test.

 ## Planned Editions: